rufio-tf2/minimal-class-selection/README.md

 ## Disclaimers

 - I'm a noob at making HUDs.
 I don't use custom HUDs, and I haven't cared about them until this workaround for extending spectate.
-- I'm likely to test out cleaning up more of the original HUD spec.
-If anyone sees opportunities to clean up more of the original KBNHud stuff, please let me know.
+- If anyone sees opportunities to clean up more of the original KBNHud stuff, please let me know.
-  - E.g. Using the pin logic improved stuff a lot, but I only touched the minimal stuff necessary to get it working.
-  - E.g. KBNHud pushes a lot of the default elements off screen to "remove" them.
-Maybe there are cleaner ways?

 ## Thanks